dnknth/ldap-ui/README.md

 A Dockerfile is included.
 The container exposes port 5000.
 LDAP access is controlled by these environment variables:

-* `LDAP_URL`: connection URL, e.g. `ldap://your.ldap.server/`, defaults to `ldap:///`
+* `LDAP_URL`: connection URL, e.g. `ldap://your.ldap.server/`.
+This one is required.
 * `BASE_DN`: search base, e.g. `dc=example,dc=org`.
-This one is required.
+This one is also required.
 * `LOGIN_ATTR`: User name attribute, defaults to `uid`

 ## Caveats

-* The software has not been tested extensively.
-Do not use for production directories (like I do).
+* The software is fairly new.
+I use on production directories, but you should probably test-drive it first.
 * It works with [OpenLdap](http://www.openldap.org) using simple authentication.
-Other directories have not been tested, and other authentication schemes are currently not supported.
+Other directories have not been tested, and other authentication schemes are presently not supported.
 * Passwords are transmitted as plain text.
-The LDAP server is expected to hash them (like OpenLdap 2.4 does).
+The LDAP server is expected to hash them (OpenLdap 2.4 does).
-* The app will trigger a HTTP Basic authentication unless the `AUTHORIZATION` request variable has been set by some upstream web server.
+* The app will trigger HTTP Basic authentication unless the `AUTHORIZATION` request variable is already set by some upstream web server.

 ## Q&A
 * Q: Why are some fields not editable?
   * A: The RDN of an entry is read-only.
 To change it, rename the entry with a different RDN, then change the old RDN and rename back.
 To change passwords, click on the question mark icon on the right side.
+* Q: Why did you write this?
+  * A: [PHPLdapAdmin](http://phpldapadmin.sf.net/) has not seen updates for a few years.
+I needed a replacement, and wanted to try Vue.

 ## Acknowledgements

 The Python backend uses [Flask](http://flask.pocoo.org/).
-Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this elegant framework!
+Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this very elegant framework!

 The  frontend uses [Vue.js](https://vuejs.org) with the fantastic [Bootstrap Vue](https://bootstrap-vue.js.org) components.
 Thanks to the authors for taking a lot of pain out of HTML.

 ## TODO

-* Add LDIF import
 * Add support for images (i.e inetOrgPerson)